johnsaigle/anchor-version-detector/README.md

    - Reads `rust-toolchain` for Rust version (supports both plain text and TOML formats)
    - Parses `Anchor.toml` for Solana and Anchor versions
    - Checks `Cargo.toml` for dependency versions
-   - Looks in `package.json` for JavaScript dependency versions

 4. **Version Inference**: If versions are still missing after searching, uses compatibility rules to infer appropriate versions based on known working combinations.